georgebreen/about-me/README.md

 A short list of the tools I reach for when troubleshooting, wrangling data, and automating work — plus the essentials on any new machine.

+A real person (me!) curated this list based on years of experience.
+I used Kagi Assistant & GLM-5.2 to handle formatting and scraping links for me.

 ## Troubleshooting, Data Wrangling & Automation

 ### [jq](https://jqlang.org)